Optimize Kafka Streams Topologies in Confluent Platform

 Optimization FAQ

-What are Optimizations?
+What are optimizations?

-Kafka Streams optimizations are an attempt to automatically make Kafka Streams applications more efficient by reorganizing a topology based on the inital construction of the Kafka Streams application.
-Right now there are two possible optimizations, reusing the source topic as a changelog topic for a KTable created directly from an input topic.
-The second optimization is merging multiple repartiton topics into one repartition topic when there mulitple grouping or join operations after a key-changing operation.
+Kafka Streams optimizations are an attempt to automatically make Kafka Streams applications more efficient by reorganizing a topology based on the initial construction of the Kafka Streams application.
+There are two possible optimizations:

 Should I enable optimizations for my existing application?

-How Do I enable optimizations for my existing applications?
+How do I enable optimizations for my existing applications?

 Should I enable optimizations for my new application?

 The same guidance applies for those with existing applications, with the exception you don’t need to use the Streams Reset tool.
-Additionally if you start with optimization enabled, then it is safe to do a rolling deployment.
+Additionally, if you start with optimization enabled, then it is safe to do a rolling deployment.

 I’ve enabled optimizations for my existing application, are there any additional steps?